Kandi Burruss On Porsha Williams ‘Hate’ And Shamea Morton’s Phaedra Parks Claim

 — Kandi Burruss (@Kandi) January 30, 2017

 Viewers have seen a lot of tension between Kandi and Porsha on the current season.
 Kandi has questioned and laughed off Porsha’s claims that she’s working on controlling her anger and bettering herself.
-Kandi even told, as seen on last week’s episode, that Porsha better “back her a** up” after Porsha accused Kandi and the other women of ganging up on her.
+Kandi even told her, as seen on last week’s episode, that Porsha better “back her a** up” after Porsha accused Kandi and the other women of ganging up on her.
 Is Kandi’s tension with Porsha really due to jealousy?
 In response to a viewer who tweeted that Porsha is “working and making her coins” while Kandi and her “tools” come for her, Kandi pointed out that she’s making her money too.
 Kandi pointedly told the viewer to find another reason why she’s supposed to be hating on Porsha because money definitely isn’t it.

 @LatoyaToyah no shade but I'm always getting my coins.
 Find another reason that I'm suppose to be hating about cuz that definitely ain't it!